-National Chocolate Milk Day.
-Everyone knows that chocolate milk is a sweetened, cocoa-flavored milk drink that can be purchased pre-mixed or made at home.
-But there are lots of ways to make chocolate milk, and lots of different ingredients can be added to give it a special flavor.
-And, as always, remember it's the quality of the chocolate that will make a big difference and the milk: 2%, whole, etc.
+National Milk Day.
+Make it Chocolate Milk!
+Everyone knows that chocolate milk is a sweetened, cocoa-flavored milk drink that can be purchased pre-mixed or made at home, but there are lots of ways to make chocolate milk, and lots of different ingredients can be added to give it a special flavor.
+As always, remember it's the quality of the chocolate that will make a big difference.
+That goes for the milk, too: 2%, whole, skim, soy, almond milk, etc.

 So to celebrate the day, I have Three Chocolate Milk recipes and two Chocolate Milk Cocktail Recipes!
 Take your choice!